Estate Disputes

 Sound Advice When Contesting an Estate Plan

 Estate plans are only as good as the words that define them and the circumstances that surround them.
-If a will, trust, guardianship or conservatorship is vague, contradictory, or was executed with fraudulent intent, an interested party can challenge it in court on a variety of grounds, including:
+If a will, trust, guardianship, or conservatorship is vague, contradictory, or was executed with fraudulent intent, an interested party can challenge it in court on a variety of grounds, including:

 Mental incapacity: If a change to an estate document was enacted after the owner became mentally incapacitated, it may be vulnerable to a court challenge.